How to Visit Mt Vesuvius in 2025: by Car, Bus & Tours

 There are also some stairs along the Great Cono trail at the top.

 • Book in advance!
-The volcano site can only be visited with a timed-slot online reservation and the same counts for the parking.
-The lack of an Internet connection makes it impossible to book anything once you are already at the top.
+The volcano site can only be visited with a timed-slot online reservation and often sells out.

 • There are a couple of souvenir stands at Mt Vesuvius.
-Some of them also sell drinks.
-But that’s pretty much it as far as facilities go.
+Some of them also sell drinks and small snacks.
+However, it’s best to eat before or after coming here.

 • Bring some drinking water.
 If you are visiting Vesuvius with a tour, see if they include lunch.
 Otherwise, and depending on your overall itinerary, you may want to also pack some snacks.